-D. Confirmation that alternatives to a judicial separation have been considered
+D. Confirmation that alternatives to divorce have been considered

 Both parties must provide this certificate, signed by the parties or by their solicitor if legally represented.
-This short document essentially confirms that you are aware of the alternatives to applying for divorce, e.g. mediation, separation by agreement etc. See Certificate for a judicial separation - applicant.
+This short document essentially confirms that you are aware of the alternatives to applying for divorce, e.g. mediation, separation etc. See Certificate for a divorce - applicant.